Eclipse (yacht): Features

 Eclipse has two helicopter pads, 24 guest cabins, two swimming pools, several hot tubs, and a disco hall.
-It is also equipped with three launch boats and a mini-submarine that is capable of submerging to 50 m.
+She is also equipped with three launch boats and a mini-submarine that is capable of submerging to 50 m.
 Approximately 70 crew members are needed to operate the yacht and serve the guests.

-For security, Eclipse is fitted with a missile detection system, missile launchers and self-defense systems.
+For security, Eclipse is fitted with a missile detection system and self-defense systems.

 By 2009, Eclipse was also the largest vessel employing a rotor-based stabilization system against roll motion at anchor and at low cruise speeds, based on the Magnus effect.

 History

 Eclipse was launched on 12 June 2009.
 She arrived in Frederikshavn, Denmark, on 18 September 2009, for sea trials, and was delivered to Abramovich on 9 December 2010.
 First pictures of the completed yacht were taken at Kristiansand, Norway, during her refuelling.

 In February 2011 Eclipse was made available for charter through SuperYachtsMonaco, a Monaco-based yacht brokerage company.

 Eclipse travels to St. Martin in the Caribbean each winter to pick up guests who fly in to St. Martin's airport.
 The yacht then travels to Abramovich's home on nearby St. Barts.
-In March of 2022, Forbes reported that Eclipse, at 533 feet, was still owned by Abramovich.
-As of June 2022, she had last been recorded in Göcek, Fethiye in Turkey, and was still registered in Bermuda with value of $438 million.
+In March 2022 Forbes reported that Eclipse was still owned by Abramovich.
+Since the Russian invasion of Ukraine, the yacht has anchored in Turkish territorial waters on the South Aegean coast of Muğla Province.
+She has been seen at Bodrum and Marmaris, and was still registered in Bermuda with value of $438 million.

-On the 13th of September 2022, she was seen in the port of Yalikava in Turkey.